Need help with food and nutrition? Call (408) 792-5101 to check if you qualify for WIC.

 The Special Supplemental Nutrition Program for Women, Infants, and Children - better known as the WIC Program - serves to safeguard the health of low-income pregnant, postpartum, and breastfeeding women, infants, and children up to age 5 who are at nutritional risk.
 Children under 5 years of age who are cared for by a single father, grandparent, foster parent, step-parent or guardian may be eligible for the program as well.
-WIC provides nutritious foods to supplement diets, information on healthy eating nutritious foods to supplement diets, information on healthy eating, breastfeeding promotion and support, and referrals to health care.
+WIC provides breastfeeding promotion and support, nutrition tips, checks to buy healthy foods and some formula, and referrals to health care and community services.

 WIC is a Federal grant program for which Congress authorizes a specific amount of funding each year for program operations.
 The Food and Nutrition Service, which administers the program at the Federal level, provides these funds to WIC State agencies (State health departments or comparable agencies) to pay for WIC foods, nutrition education, breastfeeding promotion and support, and administrative costs.